EduGonO/notes/notes/discipline and punish.md

 - signaling where the structures of power lie in society
 - the relationship between people in power and the average citizen

-Foucault strong disliked the term =="*history*"== He argued that the notion of history as constant progress leading to the endpoint of current civilization is wrong.
+Foucault strong disliked the term *"history"* He argued that the notion of history as constant progress leading to the endpoint of current civilization is wrong.
 He wanted to explore how structures of power have changed over time.

 He starts Discipline and Punish describing punishments from 1757 and arguing that one has to do more than just assume moral superiority and dismiss those times as barbarian.
 That is the key to understanding the similarities between the power structures and relations of the 1750s and today.